opensearch-project/sql/docs/user/admin/settings.rst

 Introduction
 ============

 When OpenSearch bootstraps, SQL plugin will register a few settings in OpenSearch cluster settings.
 Most of the settings are able to change dynamically so you can control the behavior of SQL plugin without need to bounce your cluster.
+You can update the settings by sending requests to either ``_cluster/settings`` or ``_plugins/_query/settings`` endpoint, though the examples are sending to the latter.

-opensearch.sql.enabled
+plugins.sql.enabled
 ======================

 Description